 Indoor environmental sensing traditionally has been hampered by high cost in installation and power requirements.
 By integrating sensing packages with autonomous vehicles (both land and air vehicles), a novel approach of data acquisition without wired installation can be realized; however, both the robotic platform and sensor package still face key challenges when considering them as tools for both building designers and engineers.
 Therefore, research in this VIP section will be separated into two areas: 1) extension of current robotic platform capability for indoor navigation and deployment and 2) improvement of wireless sensor packages for a wide range of data acquisition.
 Design of customized robotic vehicles and hands-on experience will be an integral part of this team, as well as building various sensor modules for indoor environmental parameters.
 An additional objective will be the post-processing of data obtained by sensors as a means for further development of indoor sensing strategies.

-This VIP team is interested in recruiting sophomore to pre-junior undergraduate students to be part of the following three areas.
+This VIP team is interested in recruiting sophomore to pre-junior undergraduate students to be part of the team but specifically needs students with previous Arduino experience as well as students with rover control experience and basic ROS understandings.